Neoclubber: Radio

 The songs of the project were included in the playlists of the numerous radio stations of the world.
 In the summer of 2009 the song «In the Shack» hit the TOP 10 of the biggest Turkish radios, such as Metro FM, Radyo Mydonose, Radyo5, RadyoVizyon and others. «In the Shack» was released in a number of bestselling collections (Metro FM Dance Hits, etc.).

 Being a Russian project, Neoclubber don't forget about native listeners and from time to time release some of their songs in Russian.
 The song under the name «Chto so mnoj» (original - «Don't Believe») was a debut of Neoclubber in Russia.
 It immediately entered into manifold charts of local radio stations.

 The following track «Noch» («Night») at once became a summer hit in several countries of Baltic and CIS.
 In Lithuania «Noch» got a title of «the best song of 2009» in Russkoje Radio Baltia.

 A New Year of 2010 began with a song called «Zagadaj Zhelanie» («Make a wish») which attracted an attention of a great number of radios.
 The result of those rotations was the 12th position in the Christmas Tophit chart.

 Internet

-Neoclubber started as an on-line project and up-to-date they managed to gain a hundred thousands of listeners and millions of song plays, downloads and views.
+Neoclubber started as an online project and, to date, has gained a hundred thousand listeners and millions of song plays, downloads and views.

-Nowadays, Neoclubber possess a strong web presence and allow their fans to download the band's latest songs for free.
+Nowadays, Neoclubber maintains a web presence and allows listeners to download the band's latest songs for free.